IMAGE RESOURCES

 Vatican Library (manuscripts, drawings)

-Over 80,000 manuscripts and drawings from the collection currently online.
+Over 80,000 manuscripts and drawings from the collection currently online, reproductions for any use must request permission from the Vatican Library website.

 Vatican Museums (paintings/sculpture)